adaj/example-play-akka/README.md

     eclipse
     run

 This make take a while.
-After it, try to access localhost:9000 in your browser, and the routes available /hello and /hi/yourName.
-To test Cassandra connection, you should access the route /requestinfo/0 and see some `test_name`.
+After it, try to access localhost:9000 in your browser, and the routes available `/hello` and `/hi/yourName`.
+To test Cassandra connection, you should access the route `/requestinfo/0` and see some `test_name`.

+In this project, you can see how to use multiple actors to query a Cassandra table.
+Besides following the instructions on `installing_cassandra.md`, insert 5 more keys with respective names in order to see the result in the `/selectall` route.

 To import the project to Eclipse, click File>Import>Gradle>Existing Gradle Project>Next>Browse [the repository folder]>Finish.